The Weighted $L^p$ Minkowski Problem: The case of negative p

 \section{The case of negative p}

+In this section, we consider $p<0$.
+In contrast to the previous sections, we need an additional hypothesis on the measure.
+If $\mu$ is radially decreasing and rotationally invariant, then it has a density $\phi$ of the form $\phi(x)=\psi(|x|)$, where $\psi$ is a continuous and decreasing function on $(0,\infty)$.
+We will need explicitly that $\lim_{t\to 0^+}\psi(t) \in (0,\infty)$; this forces continuity of $\phi$ on all of $\R^n$.

-This section is dedicated to proving Theorems~ \ref{t:second} and \ref{t:second_sym}.
-The techniques from our approach can be traced through, e.g. \cite{CW06,CHLL20,CCL21,FHX23}.
+In this section, we will prove the cases $p<0$ of Theorems~\ref{t:first_sym} and \ref{t:first_finite}.
+The techniques from our approach can be traced through, e.g., \cite{CW06,CHLL20,CCL21,FHX23}.
 We start with the following two propositions for non-degeneracy.
-The first will be used in the proof of Theorem~\ref{t:second_sym}.
-However, we need non-degeneracy when establishing bounded-ness on the optimizing sequence.
+The first will be used in the proof of the $p<0$ case of Theorem~\ref{t:first_sym}.
+However, we need non-degeneracy when establishing boundedness on the optimizing sequence.
 Thus, the content strays from that in Proposition~\ref{prop:non_degen}.